 4. Make a word cloud with all of you fears and frustrations you currently have in your classroom.
 See what stands out the most and work on turning these into positives.
 Sometimes all it takes is to see and be aware of what bugs you to take action and fix it!

-And the most important and first way you should use a word cloud is to:
+And the most important way you should use a word cloud in my opinion is to:

 6. Type in all the adjectives to describe what you love about teaching and what makes you the most wonderful art teacher ever.
 They can be words, sentences, thoughts, a poem or whatever you like and see what word cloud comes up.
 Stick this somewhere you will see it every day just as a little reminder when you are having one of those days.
 I’ll give you the first word you can use: inspiring…